finnito/spanish-notes/content/_index.md

 description: I have spent six years learning Spanish - five at High School and one at university.
 All those notes are lost, so here is my attempt to make some new ones as I re-learn the language.
 ---

+## TODO List

+- [ ] Add list of exceptions to conjugations in the present tense

 ## Genders

 ### Masculine Nouns